Skaant/nalytimk/README.md

 * Store their IP address for more navigation tracking accuracy.

-*\* Cookies management seemed quite harshy with Firebase Functions external domain, so I opted-in for `localStorage`.*
+*\* Cookies management seemed quite harshy with Firebase Functions external domain, so I opted-in for `localStorage`.

-## Usage

-Data is stored in Firestore, waiting to be read and processed.